 Therefore we have set out to provide EPCs with an exact syntax and semantic, to define the concept of a well-formed EPC and to look out for an algorithm for the verification of well-formedness.
 We show in this paper, that all these goals can be reached by translating EPCs into Petri nets and applying Petri net theory.

 Concerning their expressive power EPCs correspond to a rather simple class of Petri nets, which we call Boolean nets.
-A Boolean net is a colored Petri net, particularly well-suited for modeling the control flow of a system: The tokens of a Boolean net carry a single color with the two values true resp. false.
+A Boolean net is a coloured Petri net, particularly well-suited for modelling the control flow of a system: The tokens of a Boolean net carry a single colour with the two values true resp. false.
 They represent activation resp. explicit deactivation of places.
-Branching and alternatives of the control flow are modeled by using formulas of propositional logic as guards.
+Branching and alternatives of the control flow are modelled by using formulas of propositional logic as guards.

 We consider Boolean nets an interesting net type due to the following reasons: